infiniticio/docs.infinitic.io/src/pages/docs/playbooks/operations.md

     * API Key

-      a) Create an API key (choose the expiration date wisely), then copy it.
+      a - Create an API key (choose the expiration date wisely), then copy it.

-      b) Configure Infinitic Pulsar as follows:
+      b - Configure Infinitic Pulsar as follows:

       ```yaml
       pulsar: